FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/userAccounts/t_st_create_user_account.md

          <td><p><strong>Change home to</strong></p>
 <em>text boxes</em>         </td>
          <td><p>You must assign a <strong>Current Home</strong> folder for your user.</p>
-<p>Enter a valid home folder in the <strong>Change Home To</strong> field for the account as an absolute path. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> validates the directory path you specify and prompts you for a new path if necessary.
+<p>Enter a valid home folder in the <strong>Change Home To</strong> field for the account as an absolute path. {{< SecureTransport/componentshortname  >}} validates the directory path you specify and prompts you for a new path if necessary.
 This field is mandatory.
 You cannot enter spaces-only values in this field.</p>
 <p>Add a base folder path in the field to the left of the forward slash (<code>/</code>) and add the home folder in the field to the right of it.
 You can add multiple levels, such as <code>/home/dev3/test</code>, but the parent directories must be typed in the field to the left of the slash.
 Only the final child directory should be in the field to the right of the slash.
 When you select a business unit, a base folder for the business unit is automatically added.
 The base folder must be the business unit base folder.
 You cannot change the base folder for a user account if a business unit is selected unless the business unit has the option <strong>Allow Base Folder modifying</strong> selected.</p>
 <p>Although you can use the <code>/</code> when adding parent directories to a home folder, you cannot use the following characters in the home folder name: <code>* &lt; &gt; ? " / \ | :</code></p>
 <blockquote>